 According to the terminology of UNISDR, disaster-risk is defined as “the combination of the probability of an event and its negative consequences”.
 In the technical sense, it is defined in terms of the combination of three terms: hazard, exposure and vulnerability.

-Imagine a town that has been established on the shores of a river.
-Through a hydraulic analysis, hydrologists can identify and delineate the area that can be exposed to floods in the shore of a specific segment of the channel of the river.
-In some countries, such hazard area demarks the geographic extent of floods which have a period of return of 100 years.
+When a town is established on the shores of a river, by carrying out a hydraulic analysis, hydrologists can identify and delineate the area that can be exposed to floods in the shores of the river channel.
+In some countries, such hazard areas outline the geographic extent of floods which have a period of return of 100 years.
 Any infrastructure located inside this area is exposed to floods.
 Civil engineers and other experts from the social and economic sciences can then assess the degree of vulnerability of the infrastructure located inside this area and can then assess the risk combining this information related to the flood hazard, the exposed elements and their degree of vulnerability.

 Definitions and Terminology